 Luckily, fibromyalgia does not affect your life expectancy.
 So you can get reasonably priced life insurance.
 While that helps, because fibromyalgia is a musculoskeletal issue and not much is known about it, underwriters still get a little nervous.

-Depending on the severity, fibromyalgia can impact a person's standard of living.
+Depending on the severity, fibromyalgia can impact a person’s standard of living.
 That does concern life insurance underwriters.
-So they will look at the fibromyalgia along with other factors including:
+So they will look at the fibromyalgia along with other factors and medical history including:

 - Family History